mapbender/mapbender-documentation/en/quickstart.rst

 .. tip:: Please note that the style-, icon- and layout-configurations can be set up online via the CSS editor tab and/or via configuration files locally.
 Read more about template generation under :ref:`templates`.

 #.
 Define a title, URL title and a description (optional).
 Title and URL title can be identical.
-However, the URL title has to follow the usual URL syntax.
+However, the URL title has to follow the usual URL syntax: Typically, lowercase letters, numbers, as well as hyphens and underscores are allowed.

 #.
 A thumbnail can be uploaded as well.
 It will appear next to the application title on the application overview page.
 For this, select "*Select File"* below the thumbnail section.

-#.
-Under the section Map engine, choose your preferred OpenLayers version to manage the application's map.

 #.
 Set a tick at *"persistent map state"*, to make certain map parameters and configurations persistent.
 Further information can be found in :ref:`share`.